-Turner syndrome is a genetic condition affecting women, in which 1 X chromosome X chromosome The female sex chromosome, being the differential sex chromosome carried by half the male gametes and all female gametes in human and other male-heterogametic species.
+Turner syndrome is a genetic condition affecting women, in which 1 X chromosome Chromosome In a prokaryotic cell or in the nucleus of a eukaryotic cell, a structure consisting of or containing DNA which carries the genetic information essential to the cell.
 Basic Terms of Genetics is partly or completely missing.
 The classic result is the karyotype Karyotype The full set of chromosomes presented as a systematized array of metaphase chromosomes from a photomicrograph of a single cell nucleus arranged in pairs in descending order of size and according to the position of the centromere.
 Congenital Malformations of the Female Reproductive System 45,XO with a female phenotype Phenotype The complete genetic complement contained in the DNA of a set of chromosomes in a human.
 The length of the human genome is about 3 billion base pairs.
 Basic Terms of Genetics.
 Turner syndrome is associated with decreased sex Sex The totality of characteristics of reproductive structure, functions, phenotype, and genotype, differentiating the male from the female organism.
-Gender Dysphoria hormone levels and is the most common cause of primary amenorrhea Amenorrhea Absence of menstruation.
-Congenital Malformations of the Female Reproductive System.
-Those affected may have a host of medical anomalies involving, but not limited to, the cardiac Cardiac Total Anomalous Pulmonary Venous Return (TAPVR), renal, reproductive, skeletal, and lymphatic systems.
+Gender Dysphoria hormone levels and is the most common cause of primary amenorrhea Primary Amenorrhea Primary amenorrhea is defined as the absence of menstruation in a girl by age 13 years in the absence of secondary sex characteristics or by the age of 15 years with the presence of secondary sex characteristics.
+Etiologies can originate in the hypothalamic-pituitary-ovarian (HPO) axis or from anatomic abnormalities in the uterus or vagina.
+Primary Amenorrhea.
+Those affected may have a host of medical anomalies involving, but not limited to, the cardiac, renal, reproductive, skeletal, and lymphatic systems.
 Characteristic appearance is that of a woman with short stature, webbed neck Neck The part of a human or animal body connecting the head to the rest of the body.
-Peritonsillar Abscess, broad chest with widely spaced nipples, low posterior hairline, and peripheral edema Peripheral edema Peripheral edema is the swelling of the lower extremities, namely, legs, feet, and ankles.
+Peritonsillar Abscess, broad chest with widely spaced nipples, low posterior hairline, and peripheral edema Edema Edema is a condition in which excess serous fluid accumulates in the body cavity or interstitial space of connective tissues.
+Edema is a symptom observed in several medical conditions.
+It can be categorized into 2 types, namely, peripheral (in the extremities) and internal (in an organ or body cavity).
 Edema of the hands and feet.
 Genetic testing Genetic Testing Detection of a mutation; genotype; karyotype; or specific alleles associated with genetic traits, heritable diseases, or predisposition to a disease, or that may lead to the disease in descendants.
 It includes prenatal genetic testing.
 Myotonic Dystrophies confirms the diagnosis.
 Treatment consists of hormone replacement therapy Hormone Replacement Therapy Hormone replacement therapy (HRT) is used to treat symptoms associated with female menopause and in combination to suppress ovulation.
 Risks and side effects include uterine bleeding, predisposition to cancer, breast tenderness, hyperpigmentation, migraine headaches, hypertension, bloating, and mood changes.
 Noncontraceptive Estrogen and Progestins.

 The following conditions are differential diagnoses of Turner syndrome: